 1. Tying a self-tie bow tie isn't the same as tying a tie.
 Don't assume your groomsmen can tie a bow tie.
 Most men can't.
 If you don’t know whether each of your groomsmen can tie a bow tie and don’t have a bow tie expert to help on your wedding day, pre-tied bow ties are likely a better option.

 Pre-tied bow ties come in band collar or clip-on styles.
 Band collar bow ties have an adjustable band that expands to fit most adult neck sizes.
 Clip-on bow ties attach to both sides of the shirt collar.
-We offer a wider selection in band collar bow ties, as most couples prefer these bow ties for their groomsmen.
-Diamond tip bow ties are our newest addition to our band collar bow ties and are a bit more formal than a regular bow tie.
+If going with a pre-tied bow, most couples choose band collar bow ties for the guys.

 Typically when you rent a necktie from a tuxedo shop, it's a pre-tied tie.
 There are two types of pre-tied neckties: Clip-on and zipper.
 These ties are ideal if you’re looking for a uniform look among your groomsmen since every knot will be identical.
 A clip-on tie simply attaches to the shirt collar, with no band around the neck, via a clip behind the tie knot.
 For something a bit more secure for late-night dancing, a zipper tie has an expandable collar that easily expands to fit over the head and is tightened (or zipped up) to secure.
 Although some options are available for big and/or tall men, you won't find as wide a selection of extra long pre-tied ties as you will in standard ties.

-For a ring bearer necktie, clip-on ties are popular for ring bearers and look just like a necktie when worn.
+For a ring bearer necktie, clip-on ties are the popular choice and look just like a necktie when worn.
 The tricky part of boys' clip-on ties is the sizing.
-There are usually three sizes (8-inch, 11-inch or 14-inches), depending on the height of the child.
-Although we do provide age ranges for these ties, it’s always best to measure the child from the collar to waist to ensure a proper fit.
-Choose the length closest to the measurement, but if you're ordering well in advance of your wedding consider whether the child will have a growth spurt before the big day.
+There are usually three sizes (8-inch, 11-inch or 14-inches), and the choice depends on the height of the child.
+Measure the ring bearer from the collar to waist to ensure a proper fit.
+Choose the length closest to the measurement, but if you're ordering well in advance of your wedding consider whether the ring bearer will have a growth spurt before the big day.
 If so, you may want to size up.